 Where assessments are marked by Centres, CMI needs to ensure that standards are being applied accurately, consistently and fairly in accordance with the qualification requirements.
-At CMI we undertake quality assurance monitoring activities including external quality assurance and moderation to ensure that assessment judgements are valid, reliable and that learners are not advantaged or disadvantaged.
+At CMI we undertake quality assurance monitoring activities including external quality assurance and moderation to ensure that assessment judgements are valid and reliable and that Learners are not advantaged or disadvantaged.

-This document sets out the minimum common quality assurance requirements for our regulated qualifications where centres assessed judgements are made.
-Specific guidance will also be included in relevant qualification syllabus and/ or assessment documentation.
+This document sets out the minimum common quality assurance requirements for our regulated qualifications and also where Centre assessed judgements are made.
+This quality assurance handbook applies to both CMI Fully Approved Centres and CMI Registered Centres.
+Specific guidance will also be included in the relevant qualification syllabus and/ or assessment documentation.

-This document sets out CMI's expectations for Centre internal quality assurance processes to ensure that assessment standards are met and upheld.
+This document sets out CMI's expectations for Centre's internal quality assurance processes to ensure that assessment standards are met and upheld.
 It also contains details on how CMI ensures quality through external quality assurance methods and moderation.